Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Power Consumption__
 The small size of cubesats is their main advantage along with their low production cost due to the ability to manufacture at scale.
 However, the limited size has an impact on the available power resources.
 In space, solar power is widely used to power satellites.
 The limited real estate available to deploy solar panels on cubesats results in limited power resources.
 Also, the limited size restricts the available space for power storage solutions.
 Cubesats must be equipped with storage and low power modes when to allow for operation when the satellite is passing through the Earth's shadow.

+Since many components are more prone to radiation effects when powered on, a candidate mitigation strategy is to power off devices when they are not operationally needed.

 ## __Security__
 Be able to prevent malicious uploads...especially for military satellites.
 Maintain secure communications.